mvaughan20/487-Final-Project/README.md

 * Once the timer is completed and the light changes to green, the car will be able to pass the intersection.
 * The remaining time will be displayed on the FPGA's built in display using the leddec function.
 ### 3. Loss Conditions
-* If the player fails the game, the car will be reset at the starting position at zero velocity.
+* If the player fails the game, the car will stop moving in place.
-* The car also resets to the beginning at zero velocity when the player wins the game.
+* The right button on the FPGA will cause the car to be reset at the starting position at zero velocity.

 ### Methodology & Modifications